chakrabar/chakrabar.github.io/_posts/wip/2018-05-18-thread-synchronization-part-one.md

 It laso provides methods `EnterUpgradeableReadLock` and `ExitUpgradeableReadLock` to upgrade a reader lock to writer, and bring back avoiding possible deadlocks.
 When this is used, the thread upgrading to writer lock gets placed at writer queue.

-**????**
-Note that ReaderWriterLock generally uses `SpinLock`. which does _"spinning"_ or _"busy waiting"_.
-That means, it keeps checking to get a lock in a loop, keeping the CPU busy.
-On the other hand, Monitor _"generally"_ (not in all situations) puts a thread in `Blocked`/`Waiting` state, which does not use CPU.

 #### Semaphore & SemaphoreSlim

-`Semaphore class in .NET is a thin wrapper around the OS level counting semaphores synchronization object, which can be used to controll access to a pool of resources, i.e. limit the number of threads that can access it concurrently. .NET [Semaphore](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore?view=netcore-2.0) also suppport named instances for system-wide or inter-process collaboration.
+`Semaphore` class in .NET is a thin wrapper around the OS level counting semaphores synchronization object, which can be used to controll access to a pool of resources, i.e. limit the number of threads that can access it concurrently. .NET [Semaphore](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore?view=netcore-2.0) also suppport named instances for system-wide or inter-process collaboration.

-SemaphoreSlim` is a lightweight version, for using within a process.
+`SemaphoreSlim` is a lightweight version, for using within a process.
 Also supports cancellation tokens and async wait.
 For single application, it is recommended to use the slim version.
 We'll use the same for our examples.

 SemaphoreSlim maintains an internal **count** which says how many threads can access the resource concurrently.
 It has a  property `CurrentCount` that says how many new threads can still take the semaphore.

 Each successful call to `Wait()` decreases the CurrentCount by 1 (every thread should wait-and-enter the semaphore before accessing the shared resource).
 Every call to `Release()` increases the CurrentCount by 1 (every thread should release it, once they are done using the resource), and a call to `Release(n)` increases the CurrentCount by n.
 When the CurrentCount reaches 0, no more threads can take the semaphore, and has to wait until the count increases to 1 or more.
 When there are multiple threads waiting, and CurrentCount goes above 0, there is no pre-defined order in which threads will enter the semaphore.

-The constructor of SemaphoreSlim takes two integer arguments, `initialCount` and `maxCount`.
+The constructor of [SemaphoreSlim](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphoreslim?view=netframework-4.7.2) takes two integer arguments, `initialCount` and `maxCount`.
 The initial count indicates how many threads can immediately take the semaphoore (Wait) without getting blocked.
 In other words, this is the value that will be initially set to count (and to CurrentCount).
 The `maxCount` is optional, and says what is the maximum allowed value of count.
 If a thread tries to release the semaphore which will take the count (or CurrentCount) to more than maxCount, it'll throw exception.
 CurrentCount <= count <= maxCount

 In simple cases, if you want to allow concurrent access of 5 threads, use `SemaphoreSlim(5, 5)`.
 Below code shows a SemaphoreSlim with initial count 1 and max count 3.
 This is just for demonstration, NOT the right way to write code.